ofirmanor/nicetable/README.md

 |  150  |  Mewtwo     |  Psychic       |     200  |  122.000  |
 +-------+-------------+----------------+----------+-----------+
 ````
-The first three columns happen to hold strings, so they are by default they left adjusted, and the column width is set automatically by the longest value.
+The first three columns happen to hold strings, so they are by default left adjusted, and their column width is set automatically by the longest value.
-The last two columns happen to hold numbers, so they are nicely well-alligned to the right (meaning all their ones digits are printed in the same position).
+The last two columns happen to hold numbers, so they are nicely well-alligned to the right (meaning all their ones digits are printed in the same position, see the weight column).

 You can pass formatting options to the `NiceTable` constructor.
 For example, change the layout to CSV, and change the separator to pipe:
 ````python